-- If the student fulfills the continuous assessment process requirements, the Final score will be 1 obtained from: - Practical sessions (4,0 points).
-The student should obtain a minimum score of 3points/10points on the practical sessions. - Evaluation of Part 1 (3.0 points) which corresponds to the midterm exam if its score is greater or equal to 5 points.
-On the contrary, the score will be that of the corresponding part of the final exam. - Evaluation of Part 2 (3,0 points) corresponds to the score of the second part of the final exam. - d.
-The student must obtain a minimum score of 3 out of 10 (3points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+- b.
+Evaluation of Part 1 (3,0 points) which corresponds to the midterm exam if its score is greater or equal to 5 points.
+On the contrary, the score will be that of the corresponding part of the final exam. - c.
+Evaluation of Part 2 (3,0 points) corresponds to the score of the second part of the final exam. - d.
+The student must obtain a minimum score of 4 out of 10 (4 points/10 points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).

-If the student failed to fulfill any of the requirements to be considered within continuous assessment process, the final score (outside the continuous assessment process) will be obtained from, where the student must obtain a minimum score of 3 out of 10 (3points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).
+Final Grade= Practice + Evaluation of Part 1 + Evaluation of Part 2 assessment process, the final score (outside the continuous assessment process) will be obtained from, where the student must obtain a minimum score of 4 out of 10 (4 points/10points) on each part of the subject (Evaluation of Part 1 and Evaluation of Part 2).